 Look at these adorable Valentine Fortune Tellers!
 They’re cute, free-to-print, easy to make, and candy-free.
 This project was inspired by the mounds of paper fortune tellers my kids made in elementary school.
 Making paper fortune tellers has been THE thing to do in third, fourth, and fifth grade for generations, and they’re sure to be a hit in classrooms everywhere.

-To make some paper fortune teller Valentines with your child you’ll need to print out the PDF and have a paper trimmer or scissors handy.
+To make some paper valentine fortune tellers with your child you’ll need to print out the PDF and have a paper trimmer or scissors handy.